Skip to content

 Your Choice Prompt

 Drop Your Choice Here 1.
-Principle of Dominance
+Law of Segregation

 Drop Your Choice Here 2.
-Law of Segregation
+Principle of Dominance

 Drop Your Choice Here 3.
 Law of Independent Assortment